Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Introduction

-Furthermore, one would like to have uncertainty quantification about possible rainfall levels over a large area in order to assess various precipitation-related risks (e.g. risks of different flooding scenarios) \citep{schoof2013statistical}, which is not possible with point forecasts, motivating our model to provide \emph{probabilistic} forecasts of precipitation.
-Forecasting a distribution for rainfall rather than merely predicting the expected value can also rectify the deficiency in the simulation of extreme precipitation \citep{watson2022machine}, as point estimates are inherently biased towards the more commonly observed low rainfall events.
+Furthermore, one would like to have uncertainty quantification about possible rainfall levels over a large area in order to assess various precipitation-related risks (e.g. risks of different flooding scenarios) \citep{schoof2013statistical}, which is not possible with deterministic downscaling, motivating our model to provide \emph{probabilistic} downscaling of precipitation.
+Predicting a distribution for rainfall rather than merely predicting the expected value can also rectify the deficiency in the simulation of extreme precipitation \citep{watson2022machine}, as point estimates are inherently biased towards the more commonly observed low rainfall events.
 To provide accurate estimates of risks of different flooding scenarios through flood models, we need to be able to predict and sample from the joint distribution of precipitation from a large area in a \emph{spatially-coherent} manner rather than only providing probabilistic prediction of precipitation in a location-specific manner.
-Unlike implicit generative Machine Learning based approaches such as \cite{Harris_2022,chen2022generative,duncan2022generative} and \cite{price2022increasing} which do not have access to the distribution or cannot output precisely zero-valued observations, we would like to obtain an explicit model for rainfall quantities capable of forecasting exact zero amounts, thus retaining the interpretability of the model's outputs.
+Unlike implicit generative Machine Learning based approaches such as \cite{ravuri2021skilful,Harris2022,chen2022generative,duncan2022generative} and \cite{price2022increasing} which do not have access to the distribution or cannot output precisely zero-valued observations, we would like to obtain an explicit model for rainfall quantities capable of predicting exact zero amounts, thus retaining the interpretability of the model's outputs.

-Hence our \textbf{main aim} is the development of a downscaling method for the reliable and explainable mapping of large-scale atmospheric variables from coarse weather or climate models to \emph{spatially-coherent high resolution probabilistic forecasts of precipitation}.
+Hence our \textbf{main aim} is the development of a downscaling method for the reliable and explainable mapping of large-scale atmospheric variables from coarse weather or climate models to \emph{spatially-coherent high-resolution probabilistic predictions of precipitation}.